-Our primary operating cash requirements include the payment of media costs, personnel costs, costs of information technology systems and office facilities
+Our primary operating cash requirements include the payment of media costs, personnel costs, costs of information technology systems and office facilities.

 Since our inception, we have financed our operations and acquisitions primarily through cash flow from operations, private placements of our convertible preferred stock and borrowing under our bank credit facilities and seller notes.
-Through December 31, 2009, we have generated approximately \$140.7 million in cash flows from operations and have received a total of approximately \$37.4 million from private share placements and an additional \$6.4 million from the exercise of stock options to purchase shares of our common stock.
-Our principal sources of liquidity as of December 31, 2009, consisted of cash and cash equivalents of \$34.1 million and our revolving credit facility which had \$50.2 million available for borrowing as of such date.
+We have generated approximately \$138.3 million in cash flows from operations and have received a total of approximately \$37.4 million from private share placements and an additional \$5.4 million from the exercise of stock options to purchase shares of our common stock.
+Our principal sources of liquidity as of September 30, 2009, consisted of cash and cash equivalents of \$28.1 million and our revolving credit facility which had \$57.3 million available for borrowing as of such date.

-Net Cash Provided by Operating Activities
+Net Cash Provided by or Used in Operating Activities

-Net cash provided by operating activities was \$9.4 million in the six months ended December 31, 2008, \$16.1 million in the six months ended December 31, 2009 and \$25.2 million, \$24.8 million and \$32.6 million in fiscal years 2007, 2008 and 2009, respectively.
+Net cash used in operating activities was \$0.3 million in the three months ended September 30, 2008 and net cash provided by operating activities was \$11.8 million in the three months ended September 30, 2009 and \$25.2 million, \$24.8 million and \$32.6 million in fiscal years 2007, 2008 and 2009, respectively.
 Our net cash provided by or used in operating activities is primarily a result of our net income adjusted by non-cash expenses such as depreciation and amortization, stock-based compensation expense, provision for sales returns and changes in working capital components, and is influenced by the timing of cash collections from our clients and cash payments for purchases of media and other expenses.

-Net cash provided by operating activities in the six months ended December 31, 2009, was the result of net income of \$8.9 million, non-cash depreciation, amortization and stock-based compensation expense of \$15.7 million and an increase in accounts payable and accrued liabilities of \$2.7 million, partially offset by an increase in prepaid expenses and other assets of \$4.4 million and an increase in accounts receivable of \$4.1 million.
-The increase in accounts payable and accrued liabilities is due to timing of payments.
-The increase in prepaid expenses and other assets is due to timing of payments.
+Net cash provided by operating activities in the three months ended September 30, 2009, was driven by net income of \$6.5 million, non-cash depreciation, amortization and stockbased compensation expense of \$6.2 million and an increase in accrued liabilities of \$4.2 million, moderated by an increase in accounts receivable of \$5.8 million.
+The increase in accrued liabilities is due to timing of payments and the overall growth of our business.
 The increase in accounts receivable is attributable to increased revenue, as well as timing of receipts.